cchitsiang/awesome-stars/topics.md

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern cloud data warehouse focusing on Low-Cost and Low-Complexity for your massive-scale analytics needs.
 Open source alternative to Snowflake.
 Also available in the cloud: https://app.databend.co
 - [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - Materialize is a fast, distributed SQL database built on streaming internals.
-- [cube-js/cube.js](https://github.com/cube-js/cube.js) - 📊  Cube — Headless Business Intelligence for Building Data Applications
+- [cube-js/cube.js](https://github.com/cube-js/cube.js) - 📊  Cube — The Semantic Layer for Building Data Applications
 - [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.